 Controlled access to the Seminary's computer network is crucial to safeguard system integrity.
-Students who need access to the campus computer network for Internet research, document production, or desktop publishing may open a temporary user account through the Library Circulation Desk.
-This temporary user account provides for access to the Gateway Seminary network via the computer lab workstations in the Library.
-Such access is free of charge; however, student users are accountable to use the network in a responsible manner and to comply with all user regulations/ restrictions.
+Students who need access to the campus computer network for Internet research, document production, or desktop publishing may attain such access temporarily through the Library Circulation Desk.
+This temporary access provides students the use of the Gateway Seminary network via the computer lab workstations in the Library.
+Such access is free of charge; however, student users are accountable to use the network in a responsible manner and to comply with all user regulations.
+Files cannot be stored on these workstations thus students must have their own portable storage device (ex.
+USB flash drive) to save any research or work on.

 Students are restricted from unauthorized network access.
 Unauthorized access includes any form of connection/patch to the network using personal laptops or other personal data devices.
 For example, students may not connect personal laptops or other devices to open network ports nor may they disconnect any Seminary equipment for purposes of accessing ports.
 Doing so constitutes a serious breach of license.
 This policy includes all network connections on campus, including those in the classrooms.
-Students found patching into network ports will be subject to disciplinary actions through the Vice President for Enrollment and Student Services and the faculty Student Relations Committee.
+In addition, all installed classroom video connections are solely for the purpose of assisting the teaching process.
+It is not acceptable to disconnect these connections and plug directly into the display monitors.
+Students found patching into network ports or display ports will be subject to disciplinary actions through the Vice President for Enrollment and Student Services and the faculty Student Relations Committee.

 Gateway seeks consistently to uphold and to foster biblical standards of personal integrity, character, and behavior.
 Accordingly, in offering the privilege of network Internet access, the Seminary exercises the right to limit such access to activities that are consistent with those biblical standards and with the mission of Gateway Seminary as an institution of higher education for ministry leadership.
-While the Internet provides valuable educational resources, access to the Internet is open to abuse in a number of different ways.
+While the Internet provides valuable educational resources, access to the internet is open to abuse in a number of different ways

 Restrictions on Internet use include activities that would result in libel, false representation, copyright violations, licensing violations, intellectual property violations, and other criminal activities.
-Such limitations also restrict the use of network Internet resources to access sexually explicit material, engage in defamation of character, violate academic integrity, or engage in unauthorized commercial or political activity.
+Such limitations also restrict the use of network internet resources to access sexually-explicit material, engage in defamation of character, violate academic integrity, or engage in unauthorized commercial or political activity

 Seminary personnel may utilize a variety of means to track Internet usage and the management of documents.
 All campus network users should be aware that all Internet activity is electronically monitored and that inappropriate use of computer hardware, network systems, e-mail, or external Internet will be reported to the appropriate Seminary authorities.
-Student violations of Internet Technology Guidelines will result in disciplinary actions.
-The complete Seminary Internet Technology Policy is available for review from the Vice President for Business Services or the Vice President for Enrollment and Student Services.
+Student violations will result in disciplinary actions.